Other / mixed grade configuration · Cordele, GA

 How many students attend Crisp County Pre-K?

 Crisp County Pre-K has 216 students enrolled.
-It is a other school in Cordele, GA.
+It is a public school in Cordele, GA.

 What is the student-teacher ratio at Crisp County Pre-K?